glacier bay year faq

 What can I expect in terms of mental health?

-While many find Tidelines’ warm community environment beneficial for their overall wellbeing, the Glacier Bay Year can be a high-stress environment, even for students with no history of mental illness.
+While many find Tidelines’ warm community environment beneficial for their overall wellbeing, the Glacier Bay Semester can be a high-stress environment, even for students with no history of mental illness.
 We highly recommend that prospective students with mental health challenges have a stable and effective treatment plan in place well in advance of arriving this summer.
 We will help students find private space to talk on the phone to their counselors or therapists, and we can connect students to therapists in Juneau willing to provide consultations over the phone.
 No formal mental health services are available on-site, and mental health emergencies will be treated—like physical health emergencies—as cause for rapid evacuation to professional care.

 What is the drug and alcohol policy for students?